-Traditional societies often have a culture of bargaining (also called haggling, horse trading or splitting the difference).
-This process typically yields winners and losers or mechanical and unsatisfactory solutions.
-Democracies cannot afford perpetual losers, even if they are minorities.
-All citizens need to know that their interests are legitimate, can be advocated for and, at least, partly satisfied.
-Negotiation is both an advanced skill and a disposition that inclines us towards collaborating with others in joint problem solving and to arrive at agreements that allow for mutual gains.
+Traditional societies often have a culture of bargaining (“haggling,” “horse trading,” or “splitting the difference”), which often yields winners, losers, and/or mechanical and unsatisfactory solutions.
+Democracies cannot afford perpetual losers, even if they are marginalized groups or minorities.
+All citizens need to know that their interests are legitimate and can be advocated for and, at least partly, satisfied.
+Negotiation inclines us towards collaborating in joint problem solving and pursuing agreements that allow for mutual gains.

-This disposition inclines us to view democracy as a political process that allows for decision making based upon deliberation and negotiation, not as one guaranteed to deliver pre-determined results.
-Much of the anger and disappointment about democracy comes from expecting it to deliver everything: well-paying and satisfying jobs, stacked shelves of innovative products, total freedom, complete physical and emotional safety, unstinting respect and happiness for everyone.
-This is a serious and dangerous misconception.
-Democracy is not a cure or a silver bullet for all the ills of society or the planet.
-Democracy is merely a system of self-government that, when well-designed and implemented with efficiency and integrity, is an effective process for deliberation and decision making.
-The quality of the decisions and agreements made are solely dependent upon the people and their representatives.
+This disposition inclines us to view democracy as a process that allows for open ended decision-making based upon deliberation and negotiation, not guaranteed to deliver pre-determined results.
+Much anger and disappointment stems from expecting democracy to deliver everything whether it be well-paying, satisfying jobs; complete physical and emotional safety; unstinting respect; total freedom and happiness for everyone.
+Democracy is not a cure for all ills of society or the planet.
+Democracy is merely a system of self-government that, when implemented with efficiency and integrity, is an inclusive and effective process for deliberation and decision making.
+The quality of decisions made is solely dependent upon the people and their responsible representatives.

-Through most of human history, access to information was limited to groups that either didn’t have the capacity to share them widely or chose not to.
-As a result, groups in power coveted knowledge and only shared it with their inner circles, leaving ordinary people living in relative ignorance.
-The communication revolution, starting with Gutenberg’s printing press in 1440 and accelerated by the development of public schooling, the telegraph, telephone, radio, TV and finally the internet, took information out of the hands of the elite and opened up the possibility of mass learning.
-It has also ushered in a tsunami of information so that the problem now is no longer scarcity, but that of uncontrolled plenty.
+Through most of human history, those in power shared information only with inner circles, leaving ordinary people living in relative ignorance.
+Starting with the printing press in 1440 and accelerated by the development of public schooling, the telegraph, telephone, radio, TV and the internet, the communication revolution took information out of the hands of the elite and opened up the possibility of mass learning.

-Some misinterpret this accessible excess as the ‘democratization’ of information, not realizing that information is only as useful as our ability to interpret and makes sense of it, requiring experienced mentors, teachers and experts who can help the rest of us comprehend and make sense of the what we read, watch and hear through TV, social media, blogs, vlogs, online courses and the like.
-It takes hard work and tremendous effort to engage in deep and broad learning and it is a dangerous kind of contemporary arrogance, born out of ignorance, which presumes that a google search makes our opinions as legitimate as that of someone who has spent thousands of hours in rigorous study or work.
+Information is as useful as our ability to interpret it.
+This requires trained and experienced people, journalists, mentors, teachers and experts who can help the rest of us make sense of what we take in.
+It takes hard work and tremendous effort to engage in deep and broad learning, and there is much danger to ourselves and society when we presume that a google search makes our opinions as legitimate as those of someone who has spent thousands of hours in rigorous study or work.